Ovation Of The Seas deck plans

 Deck layouts, review of facilities, activities, amenities

-Ovation Of The Seas deck plan review at CruiseMapper provides newest cruise deck plans (2024-2025-2026 valid floor layouts of the vessel) extracted from the officially issued by Royal Caribbean deckplan pdf (printable version).
+Ovation Of The Seas deck plan review at CruiseMapper provides newest cruise deck plans (2026-2027-2028 valid floor layouts of the vessel) extracted from the officially issued by Royal Caribbean deckplan pdf (printable version).

 Each of the Ovation Of The Seas cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Ovation Of The Seas staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Ovation of the Seas (2016-built, last refurbished in 2021, Royal Amplified in 2019) is the third of the Quantum-class Royal Caribbean cruise ships - together with Quantum OTS (2014) and Anthem OTS (2015).
+Ovation of the Seas (2016-built, last refurbished in 2021, Royal Amplified in 2019, with a scheduled refurbishment in 2026) is the third of the Quantum-class Royal Caribbean ships, together with Quantum OTS (2014) and Anthem OTS (2015).

-Note: CruiseMapper's Ovation OTS deck plans are valid for 2023-2024 (through October 4th).
+Note: CruiseMapper’s Ovation OTS deck plans are valid for 2025-2026-2027.

 Royal Caribbean Quantum-class ship (Anthem, Quantum, Ovation)

-• “RipCord” (deck 16) – sky-diving simulator
+• “RipCord” (Deck 16) – skydiving simulator

-• “North Star” (deck 15) – an above ship observation capsule
+• “North Star” (Deck 15) – an above-ship observation capsule

-• “Two70°” (decks 5-6-7) – LED Roboscreens (dynamic) and floor-ceiling glass walls for live panoramic views
+• “Two70°” (Decks 5, 6, and 7) – dynamic LED Roboscreens and floor-to-ceiling glass walls offering panoramic views

 • “Bionic Bar” (served by robotic bartenders)

-• the new Interior cabin type called “Virtual Balcony” (decks 7 through 11)
+• the new Interior cabin type called “Virtual Balcony” (Decks 7 through 11)

-• multi-million dollar onboard art collection
+• a multi-million-dollar onboard art collection

 Deck layouts